-The Gamma Band model[1] has entered this week with a 50% allocation to SPX.
-When the daily price closes below ?Gamma Flip? (currently near 4,215), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 4,015), the model will reduce the SPX allocation to zero.
+The S&P 500 (SPX) had two days of weakness yet rallied again on Friday to close the week at yet another all-time closing high.
+The Gamma Band model[1] attempts to summarize the impact that options trading can have on volatility in the SPX.
+When the daily price closes below ?Gamma Flip? level (currently near 4,305), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 4,120), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware when market volatility is expected to increase.� One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��
+Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.� The main premise of this model is to maintain high allocations to stocks when risk is expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a free sample report).
 With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it may come.

-A sample of the SPX report can be downloaded.� Please visit our website to learn more about our daily reports and quantitative algorithms.
+Please visit our website to learn more about our daily reports and quantitative algorithms.